cavemutt/silly-billy-bubbles-tour/README.md

 - I've also tried looking for an element's and it's parents and parent's parent's (however deep it was from the body element) and getting their offsets to add them together, but that did not work as expected either.

 **Possible Fixes if the positioning for an element's Bubble is wonky :**
+- Try adding these custom attributes to each element's HTML tag that you want to try getting the positions by element.getBoundingClientRect() instead of offsets, but know that it retrieves coordinates in relation to the viewport window, so make sure you have the viewport scrolled to where you want it first. ```data-boundingBubbleY```, ```data-boundingBubbleX```, ```data-boundingDotY```, ```data-boundingDotX```
 - Try pointing the Bubble/Indicator to a nearby element that is less nested.
 (You'd probably want to turn the highlighter off, though, since it highlights the element you specify.
 This can easily be done by commenting out/removing 3 parts as indicated in the .js file.)
 - I've noticed that it works better pointing the bubble to an input or a button.
-- Try using element.getBoundingClientRect().top instead of offsetTop, but know that it retrieves coordinates in relation to the viewport window, so make sure you have the viewport scrolled to where you want it first.
-(And even then I've had issues in other projects.)
 - I've also tried setting a data-adjustment="200" or whatever px value I wanted to add or subtract to get the positioning where I wanted it, but I was not happy with the results.
 - The easiest thing, I believe, is to reduce how deeply nested elements are if possible, and either try pointing the Bubble items to nearby elements, or even create an element with absolute positioning nearby to point the bubble to.
 (The last suggestion will probably need manual adjustments to it's position to make it responsive to different screen sizes.)

-In future versions, I will add a feature that can dynamically point an element to one position-getter method or the other to allow an easier way to test and use what works best for each element specifically.
-I'd like to do the positioning with vanilla JS, but I might also try GSAP plugins at some point as well to see if they perform better.
+IN FUTURE VERSIONS, I will try moving the bubble elements themselves, removing them from one container and adding them to the next container, etc. Also, I'd like to do the positioning with vanilla JS, but in future versions, I might also try GSAP plugins at some point as well to see if they perform better.

 ### Credits :
 A thank you to the geniuses at Greensock.